-The guidelines recommend that a board of directors be constituted with a majority of individuals who qualify as independent directors.
+The guidelines recommend that a board of directors be constituted with a majority of individuals who qualify as "independent" directors.

 In deciding whether a particular director is independent, the Board examined the factual circumstances of each director and considered them in the context of many factors, including the definitions in the guidelines and the requirements and policies of NYSE American Company Guide Rules.
 The current Board is composed of seven members.
 The Board has determined that a majority of directors, namely 5 directors, are independent - Jack McCleary, Gerald Carlson, William J. Worrall, Elaine Ellingham and Mark T. Brown.
 Two directors - Duane Poliquin and Morgan Poliquin - are not independent because, in addition to their being the Chairman and Chief Executive Officer/President of the Company, respectively, they each have Executive Employment Contracts with the Company and, therefore, they each have a material relationship with the Company.
-The basis for determination of independence is under Canadian securities instrument NI 52-110 and NYSE American Exchange Company Guide Rules.
+The basis for determination of independence is under Canadian Securities Administrators' National Instrument NI 52-110 - Audit Committees ("NI 52-110") and NYSE American Exchange Company Guide Rules.